Potatoes vs Bread: Is Bread Better? A Complete Comparison

 Potatoes and bread are common sources of carbohydrates in most daily meals.
 However, there are many nutritional differences everyone should be aware of.
 Can the nutrient differences make potatoes or bread better?

 Potatoes are better than bread due to their fewer calories, carbohydrates, sugar and fat than bread.
-Potatoes are better for weight loss containing 290% fewer calories than white bread and have a higher satiety index score.
-Potatoes provide a higher percentage of vitamin A, vitamin C and potassium.
-Potatoes are gluten free.
+They are better for weight loss containing 290% fewer calories than white bread and have a higher satiety index score.
+Potatoes provide a higher percentage of vitamin A, vitamin C, potassium and are gluten free.

 This article will include a side-by-side comparison of the nutrients in both.
 We’ll discuss the most significant nutritional differences and how the nutrients benefit health.
 In addition, I’ll compare their satiety index score and glycemic index.